10 Simple Steps To A Plastic-Free Kitchen

 Frozen meals often come in plastic containers.
 Instead of reaching for pre-cooked frozen meals at the grocery store, cook at home and double your recipes.
 Store the extra food in airtight glass containers with lids.
 Freeze the leftovers and say goodbye to single-use plastic containers.
 Luckily there are many high quality plastic-free food storage containers on the market.

-Frego Glass & Silicone Food Containers– Made from borosilicate glass with food-grade silicone lids and sleeves.
+- EcoEvo Glass & Silicone Food Storage Containers– Made from borosilicate glass with food-grade silicone and glass lids.
 All components are safe in a dishwasher, and will not release toxic chemicals or deteriorate with time.
-SoftSnap™ dual lock lid seals tight, keeps food fresh and prevents spills and leaks.

 Replace Plastic Food Storage With Plastic-Free Options